steven-aj/steven-aj.github.io/src/content/about.md

 ## Career

 I've had opportunities to work with universities, law firms, doctor's offices, agencies and bloggers.
 I've built a some projects from the ground up, debugged more things than I can count and helped solve problems to keep things moving.

-You can find an overview of my work history in the [Experience](/experience) section.

 ## Goals